 - Pour broth in and add squash.
 Put lid on, reduce heat to low, and let simmer/ steam for 15 - 20 mins until squash is full cooked.
 There will not be enough liquid to full submerge the squash fully so during this time, remove the lid 2-3 times and stir to make sure squash cooks evenly.

 - Once squash is fully cooked, add coconut milk, lime juice, and salt.
-Blend in the pot using a stick blender (emersion blender) or process in batches using a food processor or blender.
-Return to pot and adjust seasoning levels if needed.
+Blend in the pot using a stick blender or process in batches using a food processor or blender (be mindful of the steam!) and return to pot.
+Adjust seasoning levels if needed based on your preferences.

 - Ladle soup into bowls and top with garnishes to serve.